 What are captive installations?

-Captive installations refer to the energy generating technologies installed by industrial or commercial organizations on their sites.
-Those installations are deemed captive as the electricity produced is generated for the industrial plant’s own use and sometimes for neighbouring communities’.
-Clean captive installations refer to those installations powered by renewable sources of energy such as solar or industrial waste.
+Captive installations refer to the energy generating technologies, which are installed by industrial or commercial organizations on their sites.
+They are deemed “captive” because the electricity produced is generated for the plant’s own use (and sometimes for neighbouring communities’), not sent to a third-party or to the national grid.
+In another word, such power installations generated power to be utilized by the owner of the plants, and “clean” captive installations refer to those installations powered by renewable sources of energy, such as solar or industrial waste.

 Captive renewable energy installations alleviate the pressure of electricity generation from national grids and reduce industrial clients’ needs to rely on private supplementary fossil-fueled generators, which are expensive to run.
 These clean captive installations are frequently referred to as second generation of renewable energy business models, as they do not rely on national governments’ incentivizing policies to enhance the deployment of clean energy technologies.